 Avoid irrelevant questions

 A hallmark of poorly-constructed questionnaires is that they tend to include large numbers of items that are not relevant to all individual respondents.
-In addition to wasting the respondents’ time, irrelevant questions can damage rapport and undermine one’s credibility as a researcher.
+In addition to wasting the respondents’ time, irrelevant questions can damage rapport and undermine one’s credibility as a researcher, and this can make participants reluctant to engage with the questionnaire.

 In one extreme case, a questionnaire addressed to English Language teachers in Greek public schools contained a full page of questions on the listening component of a newly introduced coursebook: the teachers were asked to comment on the quality of the recordings, the relevance of the texts, the density, relevance and teachability of the vocabulary, and they were invited to provide suggestions for the improvement of the listening component.
 What the researcher did not know, however, was that the listening materials had never been produced due to funding cuts, and she rather unfortunately became the target of more than a few vitriolic remarks, in which respondents vented their frustration against the policy planners.